Justin Grimm: Los Angeles Dodgers

 On March 24, 2019, Grimm signed a minor-league deal with the Los Angeles Dodgers.

 Cincinnati Reds

 On July 17, 2019, Grimm was traded to the Cincinnati Reds.
-He became a free agent following the 2019 season.
+In 17 appearances for the Triple–A Louisville Bats, he logged a 4.50 ERA with 28 strikeouts across 24 innings.
+Grimm elected free agency following the season on November 4.

 Milwaukee Brewers

 On December 4, 2019, Grimm signed a minor league contract with the Milwaukee Brewers.
 Grimm made the Opening Day roster for the Brewers in 2020.
 On August 28, 2020, he was designated for assignment.
 He was released on August 31.

 Seattle Mariners (second stint)

 On April 5, 2021, Grimm signed with the Mariachis de Guadalajara of the Mexican League.
-However on May 7, before the Mexican League season began, Grimm signed a minor league contract with the Seattle Mariners organization.
+However, on May 7, before the Mexican League season began, Grimm signed a minor league contract with the Seattle Mariners organization.
 Grimm spent the 2021 season with the Triple-A Tacoma Rainiers.
 He made 45 appearances, going 3–1 with a 4.37 ERA and 72 strikeouts.
 Grimm became a free agent following the season.